cjmet/AhMediaPlayer/README.md

   - [x] Improved Background Task
   - [x] Add Callback Ability to the Background Task
   - [x] Integrate FileFind, Callback, EF Core, and Maui
-  - [x] Read and use Meta Data from MP3 fil
+  - [x] Read and use Meta Data from MP3 files
   - [x] Id each song by filename to eliminate duplicates.
 - [x] Extract ScanForMedia() into /CommonLibrary/CommonProgramLogic.cs
 - [x] Create Random Playlists for Testing